Che Sudaka

 Che Sudaka is a four-piece band, composed of Argentines and Colombians living in Barcelona, Spain.
 The band defines itself as punk reggae party while using rhythms inspired by hip-hop and ska.

 Name

 The name comes from putting together the words "che", that in Mapuche language means "people", and "sudaca", which is a derogatory term used in Spain to refer to South Americans.

 Music

+At the outset of the 2000s, a group of Hispanic American immigrants established Che Sudaka in Barcelona.
 The group play "mestizaje music" (Latin Alternative), a style combining traditional South American and Spanish styles with influences from ska, reggae, rock and world music.
 They have collaborated on projects with Manu Chao and Amparanoia.

-The Band formed at the beginning of the 2000s in Barcelona by Hispanic American immigrants who played music in the streets in order to make a living and who had arrived at Barcelona in the wake of Manu Chao, one of their strongest musical influences.

-In March of 2012, the band turned 10 years since their formation, during which time they had performed 1000 concerts.